sarahkona47/sarahkona47.github.io/README.md

 ### Rules
 The rules of the game are simple.
-- Bet your money and watch it multiply!
+- Bet your  and watch it multiply!
 - Cash out before the multiplier crashes; if not you will lose your bet!

 ### Features